euzeir/check_my_password/README.md

 # check_my_password
-a simple python script used to verify if your password is secure
+## A very simple python script that makes a call to https://haveibeenpwned.com/ API and check if your password has been pwned.
+## All the data sent is encrypted and the controll is made locally.